7th June 2023 - 4 min read

 To reduce your chances of being a loan-reject, your application needs to be a solid one.
 But how exactly do banks measure your financial status?
 What do they look for when it comes to approving loans?
 Here are the three main areas that prospective lenders will focus on when reviewing financing applications:

-Therefore, even if you are making mad money as a freelancer or a sole-proprietor, when compared to a permanent employee with a fixed monthly salary, you’re likely to appear as the higher-risk applicant.
+Therefore, even if you are making big money as a freelancer or a sole proprietor, when compared to a permanent employee with a fixed monthly salary, you’re likely to appear as the higher-risk applicant.
+Don’t worry though – just like look for loans that welcome applicants by both salaried and self-employed employees, like the RHB Easy-Pinjaman Express and Alliance Bank CashFirst Personal Loan.

 While this is an obvious one, you might not be familiar with the exact aspects of your credit history the banks are concerned with.
 Did you know that being blacklisted by a utility company or leaving multiple savings accounts dormant could have an effect on your loan application?